henriquefsa98/TypeSafeNeuralNetwork/README.md

  be able to modify the network activations.

-  By choosing to enable the insertion of Activation function in the constructors of the Network, the implementation of this repository need to refactor all of the auxiliary functions and definitions of the Network and its Weights, in a manner that all code developted needs to account for the compatibility of
+  By choosing to enable the insertion of Activation function in the constructors of the Network, the implementation of this repository need to refactor all of the auxiliary functions and definitions of the Network and its Weights, in a manner that all code developed needs to account for the compatibility of
  Nat sizes, and the existent activation function of each layer.

   For example, those are the original definition of the Network structure and constructors: